Natural Daughter with Portraits of the Leadenhead Family

-The Natural Daughter with Portraits of the Leadenhead Family by the poet, dramatist and novelist Mary Robinson was published in 1799 by T. N. Longman and O. Rees in Paternoster Row in London.
-The novel was originally published as two volumes, one a thousand copies were printed for the first edition of the novel.
-All the copies sold quickly and threw the book into its second publication in the same year.
-This romantic prose narrative is often thought to be Robinson's commentary on the French Revolution and the ideals of the English woman due to the various characters influenced by France and the members of the revolution who appear in the novel.
+The Natural Daughter with Portraits of the Leadenhead Family is a novel by the English poet, dramatist and novelist Mary Robinson, published in 1799 by T. N. Longman and O. Rees in Paternoster Row in London.
+The novel was originally published as two volumes; a thousand copies were printed for the first edition of the novel.
+All the copies sold out quickly, leading to the book's second publication in the same year.
+This romantic prose narrative is often thought to be Robinson's commentary on the French Revolution and the ideals of the English woman, due to the various characters influenced by France and the members of the revolution who appear in the novel.

 Plot

 Robinson's narrative begins with the Bradford family travelling to Bath for the sake of its healing waters.
 The Bradfords are a mixed bunch in terms of personality and beliefs.
 Peregrine Bradford, his wife and two daughters, Martha and Julia, are members of the middle-class who have recently built their fortune, however, they do not have official titles to secure their place among high society.
 Mr Bradford believes that his wealth will buy everything he desires when he says, “gold will buy everything; and who knows but I may soon die and leave a title?”
 The idea that money can buy happiness is a consistent theme throughout the novel.
 The main character, Martha (Bradford) Morley, continually seeks to dispute this idea by showing compassion towards others and straying from the path that will lead her to upper-class society.
 Martha is portrayed as a more masculine woman who takes action, while her sister Julia is passive and full of sensibility, i.e. an emotional delicacy and extreme feeling.